uperl/Alien-Alien/README.md

 This [Alien](https://metacpan.org/pod/Alien) module provides the `alien` tool that converts between different Linux package formats.
-Reading this documentation, and seeing the name, you may feel as though you are looking through the looking glass.
-This distribution is not _entirely_ a joke, though it is somewhat to gongue in cheek.
+Reading this documentation, and seeing the name, you may feel as though you are glancing through the looking glass.
+This distribution is not _entirely_ a joke, though it is somewhat to tongue in cheek.
 One of the useful things that this module provides is some interesting challenges in the [Alien](https://metacpan.org/pod/Alien) space.
 That includes